Graphene shapes from quantum elasticity: Appendix

-Let us here make a few comments on the local expansion of the Heat-Kernel~($4$).
-As described~\cite{VASSILEVICH2003279} the asymptotic behaviour of $K(s;x,x)$ goes as $s^{(k-m)/2}$ with $2$ corresponding to the degree of the operator, $m$ the dimension of the manifold and $k \in \mathbb{Z}^+$ to the $k$-th leading term.
-For manifolds without imposed boundaries, it can be shown that only $k$ even contribute, relabeling coincides with the standard notation at~\cite{parker2009quantum} adopted in this paper.
-The coefficients read,
+Let us make a few remarks with respect to the local expansion of the heat kernel~\eqref{eq:kernel_exp}.
+As described~\cite{VASSILEVICH2003279}, the asymptotic behavior of $K(s;x,x)$ goes as $s^{(k-m)/2}$ with $2$ corresponding to the degree of the operator, $m$ being the dimension of the manifold, and $k \in \mathbb{Z}^+$ being the $k$th leading term.
+For manifolds without imposed boundaries, it can be shown that only even $k$ contribute; relabeling coincides with the standard notation at~\cite{parker2009quantum} adopted in this paper.
+The coefficients read